|Nutritional Guidelines (per serving)|

 Named after the city where it originated, this easy fried fish dish is a great appetizer or side dish to complement the main course.

-Mix all the ingredients except the fish and lime wedges, in a large, shallow dish.
-Form a thick paste.
+Mix the ginger and garlic pastes, spices, salt, lime juice, and gram flour in a large, shallow dish until it forms a thick paste.

 Gently fold the fish into this paste, making sure to coat each piece well.
 Allow to marinate for 1 hour.